Comprehensive Overview of Eyelid Anatomy

 Muscles

-There are numerous muscles around the eyeball that control of different movements.
-These muscles are called extraocular muscles.
-They include the medial rectus, lateral rectus, inferior and superior oblique and inferior and superior rectus muscles.
-These are responsible for the various directions of movement of the eyeball, including rotation of the eyeball.
-Within the eyelid, the levator palpebrae superioris is responsible for elevation of the upper eyelid.
+Many muscles around the eyeball control movement.
+These are extraocular muscles, and more specifically include the medial rectus, lateral rectus, inferior/superior oblique, and inferior/superior rectus muscles.
+These muscles move the eyeball, including rotation of the eyeball.
+In the eyelid itself, the levator palpebrae superioris is responsible for elevation of the upper eyelid.
+The extraocular muscles are supplied by a variety of cranial nerves, including the oculomotor nerve, the trochlear nerve and abducens nerve.

 Bones